Points of Pride

-- Eanes ISD and Westlake High School nabbed top state and national rankings by research site Niche for 2019, including Westlake High School named as fifth best high school in Texas.
-Eanes ISD came in at number one in the state, eighth in the nation.
+- Eanes ISD nabbed top state and national rankings by research site Niche for 2019-20, including number one in the state, 11th in the nation.
 Eanes ISD was also named #2 for Best Places to Teach in Texas.

 - The Eanes Education Foundation granted $2.5 million to Eanes ISD, which will fund 50 teachers and staff positions, and support a leadership program for staff.

 Westlake High School

 - Westlake HS ranked 172 in the nation for science, technology, engineering and math (STEM) by Newsweek.

 - Westlake HS was named #1 comprehensive public high school in Texas by Niche.*

 * excludes magnets, charters and schools that require an admission process

 - The Class of 2019 includes 26 National Merit Finalists, 59 Commended Scholars, and 28 National Hispanic Recognition Program Recipients.